-(2) The right to exercise the above stock options and RSUs generally vests 25% on the first anniversary date of the grant, with the remaining rights vesting quarterly over the remaining three years.
+(2) The right to exercise the above stock options and RSUs granted prior to August 26, 2013 vests 25% on the first anniversary of the date of grant, with the remaining rights vesting quarterly over the remaining three years.
+The right to exercise the above stock options and RSUs granted on August 26, 2013 vests 100% on the first anniversary of the date of grant.